sarahtang/whooping-cranes-wind-turbines/README.md

 - Sarah Tang, sarahtang

-This repository is a template for your team's repository.

 ## assignment

-All work for this assignment should be in the `assignment` directory.
-You will work in the `.Rmd` notebook, and commit your rendered output files (`.md` and associated files) in the `assignment` directory as well.
+All work for this assignment is in the `analysis` directory.

 ## Special files